L'Île mystérieuse - 1875

 Jules Verne's New Story.

 We have provided for our readers a rare treat in the story by JULES VERNE, which we begin with the present issue.
-It is to be well translated from the French periodical in which it appears, and will be brilliantly illustrated by the original engravings.The American public has familiarized itself with the exquisitely ingenious works of this author, and the French publisher, in his preface to the new story—" The Mysterious Island "—declares it to be the best book he has written.
+It is to be well translated from the French periodical in which it appears, and will be brilliantly illustrated by the original engravings.The American public has familiarized itself with the exquisitely ingenious works of this author, and the French publisher, in his preface to the new story" The Mysterious Island "declares it to be the best book he has written.

 From this preface we gather that M. Verne is not content with De Foe's Robinson Crusoe, and Wyss' Swiss Family Robinson.
 They did well enough for simple, unscientific times, but now it is necessary to show how scientific castaways can manage to live, without a vessel to break up, and convenient domestic animals at hand, with other necessaries which " turn up," always at the right time.
 This will give the author his finest field, and the curious reader cannot fail to be immensely interested.
-The story will not be less attractive from the fact that the characters start from America in a balloon, and are American,—at least as American as Jules Verne can make them.
+The story will not be less attractive from the fact that the characters start from America in a balloon, and are American,at least as American as Jules Verne can make them.

-Vol VII Nov 1873 to April 1874 April 1874 - Volume VII, No. 6
+April 1874 - Volume VII, No. 6

 Part I

-, Chapter First, (pg 722) 1 illustration,"The Hurricane of 1865 -- Cries in the Air -- A Balloon Carried Away in a Water Spout -- Five Passengers -- What Took Place in a Balloon Car."
+The Mysterious Island, Chapter First, (pg 722) 1 illustration,"The Hurricane of 1865 -- Cries in the Air -- A Balloon Carried Away in a Water Spout -- Five Passengers -- What Took Place in a Balloon Car."
 1 illustration, Ch.
 II (pg 726) 1 illustrations, Ch.
 III (pg 730) 1 illustration

 - 1 installment, page 722